symmetryinvestments/concurrency/README.md

 - `retry`.
 It retries the underlying Sender until success or cancellation.
 The retry logic is customizable.
 Included is a Times, that will retry n times and then propagate the latest failure.

+- `retryWhen`.
+It retries the underlying Sender until success or cancellation.
+The retry logic is customizable.
+Unlike `retry`, `retryWhen` logic returns an additional sender on failure to be run before the next retry, allowing deeper customisability such as delaying retries.

 - `completeWithCancellation`.
 Wraps the Sender and redirects the setValue termination to complete with cancellation.
 The Sender is not allowed to produce a Value.

 - `completeWithError`.
 Wraps the Sender and redirects the all terminations to complete with error.
 If an `Throwable` is forwarded in the Sender it takes precedence over the error value if the latter is only an `Exception`.